thevoid12/braincells/aws/aws-solutions-architect/networking-vpc.md

 therefore all IPs

 - the internet assigned number authority(IANA) established a certaimn block of IPv4 addresses for the use of private (LAN) and public (INTERNET) addresses
+- CIDR not should overlap, and the max CIDR size in AWS is /16.
 - **PRIVATE IP RANGES:**
   - in big networks
   10.0.0.0 -10.255.255.255 (10.0.0.0/8)